By Teens, for Teens

 Nutties for a Change – Individually, they are each a bit shy, but when best friends Tiffani Pope (multiple food allergies) and Mariana Trejos (fragrance allergy) team up, a lively website with recipes, contests, and a “Teen Guide” are the result.

 Teen FAAB – Katherine Schug’s website stands for Food Allergies & Anti-Bullying.
 This high school student focuses heavily on support and prevention, but lightens the mood with teen-friendly recipes and videos.

-Teen with Food Allergies – Hannah Lank is a doer, and it shows on her honest, informational, and supportive blog.
+Teen with Food Allergies – Hannah Lank is a doer, and it shows in her honest, informational, and supportive articles.
 She openly shares her successes, her challenges, and useful lessons.

-FARE Teen Summit – This annual 3-day event brings food-allergic teens together, offering the opportunity to meet others just like them, discuss social issues related to allergies, and just have fun.
-In 2017 it will run Nov.
-10-12 in Newport Beach, California.
+FARE Teen Summit – In 2018, this popular summit will be part of the annual FARECon summit, so parents and teens can arrive together, then go their separate ways to learn and share.
+The teen summit offers food-allergic teens the opportunity to meet others just like them, discuss social issues related to allergies, and have fun.
 See student Michael Mandanas report on the summit experience here.

 FARE’s Teen Advisory Group (TAG) – A nationwide program where teen members get involved in online projects, youth awareness programs, peer-to-peer mentoring, and representing their geographic region.
 Food allergic teens can apply to join during designated times.